Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Popular places include:

-Tip #24: Visit Some Historical Sites to Visit
+Tip #24: Visit Some Historic Sites, Too

 Tip #25: Book a Tour